kalyanamp/notes/linux-init.md

 * and various other states.

-Switching from one runlevel to another causes a per-runlevel set of scripts to be run, which typically mount filesystems, start or stop daemons, start or stop the X Window System, shutdown the machine, etc.
+Switching from one runlevel to another causes a per-runlevel set of scripts to be run, which typically mount file systems, start or stop daemons, start or stop the X Window System, shutdown the machine, etc.

 The `/etc/inittab` file, defines what each configured runlevel does in a given